Driving in the Republic of Ireland

-Driving in Northern Ireland after Brexit, if you are an EU or EEA licence holder
+Driving in Northern Ireland - EU or EEA licence holders

 Deal or no deal, if you hold a valid EU or EEA driving licence you will not need an IDP to drive in Northern Ireland after Brexit.
 For example, Irish drivers need only carry their Irish driving licence with them when visiting Northern Ireland.